-"Substantial development" is any "development" where the total cost or fair market value exceeds seven thousand forty-seven dollars (\$7,047), as adjusted for inflation by the Office of Financial Management every five years, or any development that materially interferes with the normal public use of the water or shorelines of the state.
-The seven thousand forty-seven dollar (\$7,047) threshold will be adjusted for inflation by the Office of Financial Management every five years, beginning July 1, 2007, based upon changes in the consumer price index during that time period.
+"Substantial development" is any "development" where the total cost or fair market value exceeds five seven thousand seven hundred eighteenforty-seven dollars (\$5,7187,047), as adjusted for inflation by the Office of Financial Management every five years, or any development that materially interferes with the normal public use of the water or shorelines of the state.
+The five seven thousand seven hundred eighteenforty-seven dollar (\$5,7187,047) threshold will be adjusted for inflation by the Office of Financial Management every five years, beginning July 1, 2007, based upon changes in the consumer price index during that time period.
 Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owner, lessee, or contract purchaser of single-family and multiple family residences is not considered a substantial development if the fair market value of the dock does not exceed: (A) twenty thousand dollars for docks that are constructed to replace existing docks, are of equal or lesser square footage than the existing dock being replaced; or (B) ten thousand dollars for all other docks.
-However, if subsequent construction occurs within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above, the subsequent construction shall be considered a substantial development.
+However, if subsequent construction occurs within five years of completion of the prior construction, and the combined fair market value of the subsequent and prior construction exceeds the amount specified above, the subsequent construction shall be considered a substantial development for the purposes of this.
+A dock is not considered substantial development if the fair market value of the dock does not exceed ten thousand dollars (\$10,000), as adjusted for inflation by the Office of Financial Management every five years.
+If subsequent construction having a fair market value exceeding two thousand five hundred dollars (\$2,500) occurs within five years of completion of the prior construction, the subsequent construction shall be considered a substantial development.

-Under the Shoreline Management Act, some types of development are exempt from the requirement to apply for and receive a permit before beginning work per RCW 90.58.030(3)(e).
+Under the Shoreline Management Act, some types of development are exempt from the requirement to apply for and receive a permit before beginning work per RCW

+90.58.030(3)(e).
 A complete list of developments and uses that are not considered "substantial development" as per WAC 173-27-040, is included at Chapter 7 Section C.1.

-1.E.2.
-The Permit Process
+2. The Permit Process